ECE 50024: Class Policy

 Attendance Policy

-Because we are teaching the course online, we require you submit homework regularly and take the online quizes regularly so that we can help you with your progress.
+Online: We require you take the online quizes regularly so that we can help you with your progress.
 If you fail to do these, we will reach out to you and find out how we can help.
 If the situation does not improve, we will discuss follow up plans.
 This includes, but not limited to, failing the course.

 Academic Integrity